 Lately the sunsets have been showing off again, so it seems like a really good time for a sunset photography tutorial.
 Here in the UK sunset is now at a more reasonable hour, which is helpful, but also there are more clouds around as we move away from summer… and clouds and sunsets go together like fairgrounds and candyfloss!

-In this photography tutorial I’ve covered everything, starting with what to take with you on a sunset shoot.
+In this photography tutorial I cover everything, starting with what to take with you on a sunset shoot.
 There’s info for beginners to start taking sunset photos straight away and also tips for more advanced photographers to improve their sunset photography.
 I’ve also included tips for portrait photos at sunset.

-Let’s get started, but first, you’ll find this downloadable cheat sheet helpful…
+Let’s get started, but first, you’ll find my downloadable sunset camera settings cheat sheet helpful…

 1. Equipment for good sunset photos